CSU Department of Educator Preparation and Public School Programs

 Date/time: Friday, February 21, 2020

-Overview: This webinar provided two key data sources that reflect the challenges that recent CSU credential students face working in diverse classrooms, including a live panel of current and recent CSU credential students.
+Overview: The webinar Using Student Voice to Understand the Challenge of Teaching in Diverse Classrooms provided two key data sources that reflect the challenges that recent CSU credential students face working in diverse classrooms, including a live panel of current and recent CSU credential students.
 Presenters discussed ways to use student voice to improve teacher preparation programs and how to engage in safe and open dialogue with colleagues about program improvement.

 Webinar 2: An Investment in Teacher Residency Preparation: A teacher residency pathway in partnership between California State University, Bakersfield and the Greenfield Union School District